Best Kids Bike Seats

-- Easy to install
+Easy to install

-- Doesn’t fit bikes with short stems
+Doesn’t fit all bikes

 The WeeRide Kangaroo affixes just below the front handlebars.
-Users have reported that it generally easy to install, and doesn’t require the use of any tools for the exception of the allen wrenches that come with the product.
+Users have reported that it generally easy to install and doesn’t require the use of any tools for the exception of the Allen wrenches that come with the product.

 The seat harness on this model is serious business- it comes with a thick 5-point safety harness that is able to be adjusted and fits comfortable and secure over your child's body.
-A round front pad provides a place for little hands to rest, and can also provide additional support in the rare instance that the driver has to made an abrupt stop.
+A round front pad provides a place for little hands to rest, and can also provide additional support in the rare instance that the driver has to make an abrupt stop.